-Western Pond Turtle (California Species of Special Concern/SCVHP-Covered Species) 6.7.7
+6.7.7 Western Pond Turtle (California SSC, SCVHP-Covered Species)

 The WPT is a California Species of Special Concern.
 It is the only freshwater turtle native to greater California, and is distributed along much of the western coast, from the Puget Sound in Washington south to the Baja Peninsula in Mexico (Storer 1930).
 This species is a habitat generalist and has been observed in slow-moving rivers and streams (e.g., oxbows), lakes, reservoirs, permanent and ephemeral wetlands, stock ponds, and sewage treatment plants.
-It prefers aquatic habitat with refugia such as undercut banks and submerged vegetation, and requires emergent basking sites such as mud banks, rocks, logs, and root wads to thermoregulate its body temperature (Holland 1994, Bash 1999).
+It prefers aquatic habitat with refugia such as undercut banks and submerged vegetation, and requires emergent basking sites such as mud banks, rocks, logs, and root wads to thermoregulate its body temperature (Holland 1994; Bash 1999).
 WPT are omnivorous and feed on a variety of aquatic and terrestrial invertebrates, fish, amphibians, and aquatic plants.

-WPT regularly utilize upland terrestrial habitats, most often during the summer and winter, especially for oviposition (females), overwintering, seasonal terrestrial habitat use, and overland dispersal (Reese 1996, Holland 1994).
+WPT regularly utilize upland terrestrial habitats, most often during the summer and winter, especially for oviposition (females), overwintering, seasonal terrestrial habitat use, and overland dispersal (Reese 1996; Holland 1994).
 Females have been reported to range as far as 1,640 feet from a watercourse to find suitable nesting habitat (Reese and Welsh 1997).
-Nest sites are most often situated on south- or west-facing slopes, are sparsely vegetated with short grasses or forbs, and are scraped in sands or hardpacked, dry, silt or clay soils (Holland 1994, Rathbun et al. 1992, Holte 1998, Reese and Welsh 1997).
+Nest sites are most often situated on south- or west-facing slopes, are sparsely vegetated with short grasses or forbs, and are scraped in sands or hard-packed, dry, silt or clay soils (Holland 1994; Rathbun, Seipel, and Holland 1992; Holte 1998; Reese and Welsh 1997).
 WPT exhibit high site fidelity, returning in sequential years to the same terrestrial site to nest or overwinter (Reese 1996).

 Females typically lay their clutch between June and July.
 In the early morning or late afternoon, gravid females leave the water and move upland to nest (Holland 1994).
 Natural incubation times vary, ranging from 80 to 100+ days in California.
 Hatchlings may emerge in the fall or overwinter at the nest, emerging the following spring (Holland 1994).
-Within 5 miles of the project site, 14 CNDDB records yielded positive results; 6 of these records were from the Pacheco Peak 7.5-minute quadrangle, with 5 of these records occurring throughout Pacheco Creek along Highway 152.
+Within 5 miles of the project site, 14 CNDDB records yielded positive results; 6 of these records were from the Pacheco Peak 7.5-minute quadrangle, with five of these records occurring throughout Pacheco Creek along Highway 152.
 The property's permanent water source (reservoir upstream of Harper Canyon Creek) provides suitable breeding, basking, and foraging habitat for this species, and it is most likely to be observed at this location.
-WPT may be impacted if present in the stock pond slated for restoration, but WPT have yet to be observed at any on-site stock ponds.
+WPT may be impacted if present in the stock pond slated for restoration, but WPT have yet to be observed at any on-site stock ponds or in any flowing waters on site.
 This is a covered species for the SCVHP.

-Western Burrowing Owl (California Species of Special Concern/SCVHP-Covered Species) 6.7.8
+6.7.8 Western Burrowing Owl (California SSC, SCVHP-Covered Species)